mmehmadi94/Internship-with-Smart-methods/FaceDetaction_OpenCV/README.md

 ## Installation

-First of all make sure you have Python 3.3+ or Python 2.7 installed. then, install OpenCV from pypi using pip3 command (or pip2 for Python 2):
+- First of all make sure you have Python 3.3+ or Python 2.7 installed.
+- Then, install OpenCV from pypi using pip3 command (or pip2 for Python 2):

 ```
 pip3 install opencv-python